chenhao-ye/VG101-Recitation-Class-Notes/RC-week7-Checklist.md

 	return 0;
 }
 ```
-- Both is OK. ~~Just be lazy and use the latter.~~
+- Both are OK in this case.
 - Sometimes you have to use the former
-	- Using function in other .c files: prototype written in a .h file.
+	- Using function in other `.c` files, prototype written in a `.h` file.
-	- Two functions calling each other. (recursion)
+	- Two functions calling each other.